 Crisis Management in Public Relations

-Put simply, a PR crisis is when you or your business receives negative or damaging publicity or a whole host of unwanted social media mentions.
+Crisis management is something every organisation should think about.
+But what constitutes a PR crisis?
+I always say it’s when you or your business receives negative or damaging publicity.
+Or you’re being bombarded with a whole host of unwanted social media mentions.

-But, of course, not every issue is a PR crisis.
+Of course, not every issue is a PR crisis.
 A bad review is easily manageable.
-But a bad review that goes viral on Twitter, gets millions of hits on YouTube and is mentioned on the 10 O’Clock news?
-Yep, that’s a PR crisis.
+But a bad review that goes viral on X (formerly Twitter), gets millions of hits on YouTube and is mentioned on the 10 O’clock news?
+Yep, I’d consider that a PR crisis and it’s something that needs managing – and fast.

 A PR crisis is seen as being disruptive and damaging.
 Damaging for your brand’s reputation and how your business is viewed by stakeholders, customers, prospects and the industry as a whole.
-And damaging for the bottom line.
+And it’s damaging for your bottom line too.

-So when your organisation finds itself in the middle of a crisis and your reputation is on the line, PR crisis management is needed: a set of actions that are followed in order to minimise the damage, which are carried out by a team of PR professionals who can work quickly and effectively.
+So when your organisation finds itself in the middle of a crisis and your reputation is on the line, PR crisis management is needed: a set of actions that are carefully followed in order to minimise the damage, carried out by your in-house PR team, or an experienced PR consultant like me, who can work quickly and effectively to put things right.

 What type of crises need immediate PR crisis management?

-- Corporate irregularities including deception, theft, fraud, corruption
+- Corporate irregularities, including deception, theft, fraud, and corruption

 - Lawsuits and legal actions